gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-orthographic.md

 whether a triangle is front or back AFTER you've applied math to the vertices in the vertex shader.
-That means for example a clockwise triangle that is scaled in X by -1 becomes a counter clockwise triangle or a clockwise triangle rotated 180 degrees becomes a couter clockwise triangle.
+That means for example a clockwise triangle that is scaled in X by -1 becomes a counter clockwise triangle or a clockwise triangle rotated 180 degrees becomes a counter clockwise triangle.
 Because we had CULL_FACE disabled we can see both clockwise(front) and counter clockwise(back) triangles.
 Now that we've turned it on, any time a front facing triangle flips around either because